szkkteam/scons_utils/README.md

 - run_scons is an alias command.
 It will wrap the following: $(PYTHON_PATH)/$(PATHON_EXEC) -tt $(SCONS_UTILS_PATH)/scons.py -f $(SCONS_UTILS_PATH)/main.scu --site-dir=$(SCONS_UTILS_PATH) --project_path=
 - running this command will looks like this: run_scons App/ which is actually translated to :
 $(PYTHON_PATH)/$(PATHON_EXEC) -tt $(SCONS_PATH)/$(SCONS_EXEC) -f $(SCONS_UTILS_PATH)/main.scu --site-dir=$(SCONS_UTILS_PATH) --project_path=App/

+TODO:
+- YAML config file in project root.
+It will override the default yaml stored in the scons utils.
+In the YAML the following things can be configured:
+- Default variants: [debug/release/etc...]
+When a default target lib or exec used in a modul script, all of them will be built when the default target is selected.
+- User variants. [test/example/etc...]
+All of this items will be added to the variants lists.
+If they are also present in the default section, the default variants options will be true.
+Overrides and extensions will present here also.
+- Cross compile target config.
+A filename with relative path is defined here.
+Also OS+ARCH tags.
+The user can specify the OS and ARCH parameters during build, and the defined target will be added to the list.
+If the selected OS and ARCH is the same as the defined, the linked SconScript file will be used to set up the system.
+- Automatic module discovery.
+If it's selected/defined, the system will scan the folders to determine the modules.
+A Max depth, and skip files can be defined here.
+- List of modules.
+If the automatic module discovery is not defined, the list of modules will tell the system which modules shall be scanned for sconscript file.
+The order of modules will be top down.

+build phases:
+- ???
+Preprocess
+- #0 - Scan modules, read sconscipt, process the following functions: [Set(), ... ]
+- #1 - Go through on the listed modules, build libraries, install headers, process the following functions: [Get(), CreateDefaultTargetLib(), CreateTargetLib(), ... ]
+- #2 - Go through on the listed modules, build executables and link them. process the following functions: [Get(), CreateDefaultTargetExecutable(), CreateTargetExecutable(), ... ]
+- ???
+Postprocess

+- Automatic module discovery
+- Set(DEFINE_NAME, value) -> This has to be parsed from the sconscript files in the 0. phase.
+- Get(DEFINE_NAME) -> Return [None, value] it can return with the defined value, or with None, if the define is not exists.
+This has to be parsed from the sconsript in the phase 1.

 https://www.ostricher.com/2014/09/scons-multi-module-with-build-dir/